These People Had a Collective $250,000 in Debt. Here’s How They Paid It Off

 Each month, make the minimum required payment on each card.

 Then, use all your remaining available cash to pay off the card with the worst interest rate.
-Once you’ve wiped out that balance, move your debt-killing sniper rifle down to your next target.
+Once you’ve wiped out that balance, move to your next target.

 This technique requires patience, but can save you significant money in interest payments.